-Parents are asked to call the school @ (330) 682-1761 or (330) 682-1851, no later than one hour after the start of the school day to report their child absent.
+Parents are asked to call the school @ (330) 682-1851, no later than one hour after the start of the school day to report their child absent.

 Every effort should be made to plan family vacations during a time that will not require a student to miss school.
 In the event that this is unavoidable, the student is requested to bring a note written and signed by the parent prior to the vacation.